numenta/NAB/README.md

     cd /path/to/nab
     python run.py

 This will produce results files for the anomaly detection methods.
-Included in the repo are the Numenta anomaly detection method, as well as methods from the [Etsy Skyline](https://github.com/etsy/skyline) anomaly detection library, and a random detector.
+Included in the repo are the Numenta anomaly detection method, as well as methods from the [Etsy Skyline](https://github.com/etsy/skyline) anomaly detection library, a random detector, and a baseline detector.
 This will also pass those results files to the scoring script to generate final NAB scores.

 For details on how to run your own detector please see the [NAB Entry Points diagram](https://github.com/numenta/NAB/wiki#nab-entry-diagram) in the wiki.